 All participants take the two required CIEE courses.
 The Poverty and Development: Cape Town Case Study course includes 45 contact hours for a recommended 3 semester / 4.5 quarter hours.
 The Community Partnership: Theory and Engagement course includes 15 classroom hours, 5 reflection hours, and 90 service hours for a recommended 3 semester / 4.5 quarter hours.
 Total recommended credit for the program is 6 semester / 9 quarter hours.

 All students enroll in the two required CIEE study abroad courses: Poverty and Development: Cape Town Case Study and Community Partnership: Theory and Engagement.
-All students also must enroll in a non-credit language workshop (Afrikaans or isiXhosa).
+All students will have the opportunity to learn survival Afrikaans and IsiXhosa - useful for using the language for engagement rather than adding it to your transcript for grade.
+Again, the language courses are not for credit and are presented to students for ease of Community Engagement.

 About the City